Cost of Living in Ohio [2025]

 Where Is the Cost of Living Highest in Ohio?

-Ohio is known for its affordability, but there are cities that are more expensive than others.
-The most expensive big city in Ohio is Columbus, where the cost of living is 10.5% higher compared to the state average and 8.6% lower than in the rest of the U.S. Here's a breakdown of the cost of living categories in Columbus:
+Ohio is known for its affordability, but some cities are more expensive than others.
+The most expensive big city in Ohio is Columbus, where the cost of living is 10.5% higher than the state average and 8.6% lower than in the rest of the U.S. Here's a breakdown of the cost-of-living categories in Columbus.

 Cost of LivingColumbusOhioU.S.